 filter_var()

-function is ASCII-centric and rejects Unicode characters, which makes it fail legitimate international addresses.
-The idn_to_ascii
+function is ASCII-centric and rejects addresses with Unicode characters.
+Even with idn_to_ascii

 filter_var()